-- Reinsurance recoverable part of the statutory reinsurance recoverable balance which relates to reinsurance which will be recovered in respect of claims that have been notified to the Company but have not been fully investigated is classified as a reinsurance receivable asset under Solvency II.
-The Company does not consider this balance to be a reinsurance recoverable under Solvency II because the claims have already happened and the amount is not related to the Solvency II technical provisions. - Accrued interest which is not included in the market value of assets in the Financial Statements but is included in the market value of assets under the Solvency II accounts.
+- Deferred acquisition costs: DAC is recognised as an asset in the Financial Statements but is not recognised under the Solvency II framework - Reinsurance recoverable is stated on a discounted best estimate value in line with Solvency II rules.
+Reinsurance recoverable is not discounted for the FRS102 and 103 valuation. - Reinsurance receivable part of the reinsurance recoverable in the Financial Statements relating to reinsurance which will be recovered in respect of claims that have been notified to the Company but have not been fully investigated is classified as a reinsurance receivable asset under the Solvency II framework. - Accrued interest is not included in the market value of assets in the Financial Statements but is included in the market value of assets under the Solvency II framework.

-The Company does not currently have a deferred tax asset on its Solvency II balance sheet nor has it provided any guarantees.
+The Company does not currently have a deferred tax asset on its Solvency II balance sheet, nor has it provided any guarantees.
+The Company does not have any material leasing arrangements.